 W&L Hillel and the Class of 1994 Office of Inclusion and Engagement invite all members of the W&L and Lexington community to join us for a Shabbat dinner and service honoring the life and legacy of Dr. Martin Luther King Jr. We will gather at 6pm in the Hillel Sanctuary.
-Attendees are expected to wear masks at all times except when eating and to follow all university COVID-19 regulations.
-Seating is limited so please register in advance at the link above.
+Seating is limited so please register in advance at the link below.

 7:00pm - Evans Hall

 On January 21st, 2023, at 7pm, W&L's African Society will be hosting their annual African Society Fashion Show and Dance.
 Come see fashion from all around the continent of Africa and enjoy African inspired dances.